jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Using embedded cURL to download PDF or HTML document at URL.md

 ## Caveats

-See also [[curl - commandline and notes]] for issues discovered when following this approach.
+See also [[../../Technology/Odds 'n' Ends/curl - command-line and notes]] for issues discovered when following this approach.